If you and/or your family, take a few medications and/or supplements on a regular basis, you want to make sure you have an organized system in place.

 Many times, I have opened new bottles without realizing that there was already one or two of the same medication already open.

-I also consolidate those vials that I know are notoriously too big for its contents.
+I also consolidate those vials that I know are notoriously too big for their contents.

 4. Fill Out a Medication Tracker